Victorian-Bioinformatics-Consortium/semiautocount/README.md

     semiac configure: mydir labels: x=mis-segmentation d=debris w=white-blood-cell 0=uninfected 1=singlet 2=doublet

 3\.
 Interactively label some of the cells with "semiac label:".
-This starts a local webserver which you can then interact with in your browser.
+This starts a local webserver which you can then interact with in your web-browser.

     semiac label: mydir

+This will display a url (eg http://localhost:8000).
+In your web-browser, go to this url.
 Click on "Label cells" and label cells until the classification is satisfactory.